MThicklin/mthicklin.github.io/_posts/2020-09-18-by-passing-washington-post-paywall.md

 <p>Until I stumbled on...</p>

 <p>I'm going to interrupt myself right here.
 Like a recipe blog, I want to say something (read: alot) before we get to the heart of the matter.
-If you're in a hurry and you want to read that WP article before it fails like the <a rel="noreferrer noopener" href="https://k3ntuckydesign.wordpress.com/2020/07/31/__trashed/" target="_blank">New York Times</a>, you can zip to Too Long; Didn't Read (TL;DR) section at the bottom.
+If you're in a hurry and you want to read that WP article before it fails like the <a href="https://k3ntuckydesign.wordpress.com/2020/07/31/__trashed/" target="_blank">New York Times</a>, you can zip to Too Long; Didn't Read (TL;DR) section at the bottom.
 I won't be insulted, WordPresThe site has already registered that I have another view on this post, so my validation and dopamine is set.</p>

 <p>When I write a post about by-passing paywalls, it's not all about putting the screws to the man (Granted, that's a lot of it).
-Exactly like I said in my <a rel="noreferrer noopener" href="https://k3ntuckydesign.wordpress.com/2020/07/31/__trashed/" target="_blank">New York Times by-pass</a>: It's in the newspaper's interest to have a limit on how many articles people can just read with out having a subscription.
+Exactly like I said in my <a href="https://k3ntuckydesign.wordpress.com/2020/07/31/__trashed/" target="_blank">New York Times by-pass</a>: It's in the newspaper's interest to have a limit on how many articles people can just read with out having a subscription.
 The paper needs to get the writers to make the articles that get people to come in and pay for the service.</p>

 <p><em>This post is for informational purposes only.</em>  But if you do happen to read this post, check out a few articles and really like them; consider supporting them.
 If you don't like them, then I don't know...
-Go learn a <a rel="noreferrer noopener" href="https://k3ntuckydesign.wordpress.com/2020/07/25/magic-trick-back-palm-vanish/" target="_blank">magic trick</a> or <a href="https://k3ntuckydesign.wordpress.com/2020/04/07/music-you-may-not-have-heard-of/" target="_blank" rel="noreferrer noopener">listen to some music</a> or whatever it is you kids do these days.  <br><strong><em>Just use this knowledge for good, OK?</em></strong></p>
+Go learn a <a href="https://k3ntuckydesign.wordpress.com/2020/07/25/magic-trick-back-palm-vanish/" target="_blank">magic trick</a> or <a href="https://k3ntuckydesign.wordpress.com/2020/04/07/music-you-may-not-have-heard-of/" target="_blank">listen to some music</a> or whatever it is you kids do these days.  <br><strong><em>Just use this knowledge for good, OK?</em></strong></p>

 <p><em>Enough platitudes, K3ntucky.
 What are we doing here?</em></p>